dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 When datasets are made available as an online data flow, provenance can be assessed by properties of the data transport protocol, as long as some kind of cryptographic protocol is used for source authentication, with TLS, SSH and IPsec as the main examples.
 But when these datasets are stored, go through some pre-processing or aggregation stages, or even cryptographic data transport is not available, provenance must be assessed by other means.

-The original use case for this provenance mechanism is associated with {{YANGmanifest}}, in order to provide a proof of the origin and integrity of the provided metadata, but soon it became clear that it could be extended to any YANG datamodel to support provenance evidence.
-The examples in this document use the modules described there.
-An analysis of other potential use cases motivated to deal with the provenance mechanism described here suggested the interest of defining an independent, generally applicable mechanism.
-Provenance verification by signatures incorporated in the YANG data elements can be applied to any usage of such data not relying on an online flow, with the use of data stores (such as data lakes or time-series databases) and the application of recorded data for ML training or validation as the most relevant examples.
+The original use case for this provenance mechanism is associated with {{YANGmanifest}}, in order to provide a proof of the origin and integrity of the provided metadata, and therefore the examples in this document use the modules described there, but it soon became clear that it could be extended to any YANG datamodel to support provenance evidence.
+An analysis of other potential use cases suggested the interest of defining an independent, generally applicable mechanism.
+Provenance verification by signatures incorporated in the YANG data elements can be applied to any data processing pipeline not relying on an online flow, with the use of data stores (such as data lakes or time-series databases) and the application of recorded data for ML training or validation as the most relevant examples.

 This document provides a mechanism for including digital signatures within YANG data.
 It applies COSE {{RFC9052}} to make the signature compact and reduce the resources required for calculating it.
-This mechanism is potentially applicable to any serialization of the YANG data supporting a clear method for canonicalization, but this document considers three base ones: CBOR, JSON and XML.
+This mechanism is applicable to any serialization of the YANG data supporting a clear method for canonicalization, but this document considers three base ones: CBOR, JSON and XML.

 # Conventions and Definitions